Astrolux FT03 review (SST40 / 2400 Lumens)

 The tower is about 650 meters away.

-This tower is about 450 meters away.
-Click for larger pictures.
+The second tower is about 450 meters away.

 Disclaimer: The Astrolux FT03 was provided by Banggood for review